bradleysigma/tirules/questions.md

 - During the status phase, would PILLAGE be triggered once or twice?

 ### Extract (Plot)
-- Does _Extract_ trigger from effects that "replace" a player's technology (Jol-Nar hero, Deepwrought technology)
+- Does _Extract_ trigger from effects that "replace" a player's technology (Jol-Nar hero, Deepwrought technology)?
+- If _Extract_ has two players' control tokens on it when it is revealed, does the Obsidian player gain one or two technologies?

+### Seethe (Plot)
+- If _Seethe_ has two players' control tokens on it when it is revealed, does the Obsidian player choose one planet from each player or one planet total?
+- If _Seethe_ is revealed and has two players' control tokens, does the Obsidian player destroy one infantry from each player or one infantry total at the start of the status phase?

 ## The Emirates of Hacan

 ### Pride of Kenara (Mech)
-- If Hacan controls a planet with a mech, and another player is coexisting there, what happens when Hacan trades it away, especially given that the player who they're trading it to likely won't have units on that planet?
+- If Hacan controls a planet with a mech, and another player is coexisting there, what happens when Hacan transacts it away, especially given that the player who they're transacting it to likely won't have units on that planet?
-- Can Hacan trade away a planet where their mech is coexisting?
+- Can Hacan transact away a planet where their mech is coexisting?
-- Can the controller of a planet where Hacan has a mech coexsting trade it away?
+- Can the controller of a planet where Hacan has a mech coexisting transact it away?

 ### Auto-Factories (Breakthrough)
 - Can the new fleet token be used to support the newly placed ship?